Cooling System Service & Repair

-- Water pump: This drives hot coolant out of the engine and towards the radiator, where it will vaporize into the air.
+- Water pump: This drives hot coolant out of the engine towards the radiator where it vaporizes into the air.

-- Thermostat: Makes sure the engine maintains a good temperature to function properly.
+- Thermostat: Ensures the engine maintains a good temperature to function properly.
 The thermostat is closed when the engine is cold, but opens up and allows coolant from the radiator to circulate once the engine heats up.

 Pro Tip: If you’re keeping track of your own coolant, never open the radiator cap or add fluid to your cooling system while it’s still warm.
 Let it cool overnight since the contents of your system are extremely hot and under incredible pressure.

 Maintaining Your Cooling System

 Maintaining your cooling system—especially by flushing your coolant—will ensure it’s working efficiently to keep your engine from overheating.
 For optimum performance, make sure you are getting your coolant flushed and refilled as often as your vehicle’s manufacturer recommends, which is typically every 2 to 3 years.
 There are several other factors that determine how often you should have your coolant flushed, including: